Magne Furuholmen: Solo projects and collaborations

 Furuholmen's projects outside of A-ha include Timbersound, formed in 1994 with Kjetil Bjerkestrand, and later, Swedish singer, Freddie Wadling.
 Their work has been used on film soundtracks such as Ti Kniver I Hjertet (1994), "Hotel Oslo" (1997) which also featured vocals by Anneli Drecker, 1732 Høtten (1998) where the album Hermetic is featured.

-Furuholmen released his first solo album "Past Perfect Future Tense" in 2004, with appearances from Guy Berryman and Will Champion of Coldplay, and from Andy Dunlop of the Scottish band Travis.
+Furuholmen released his first solo album, Past Perfect Future Tense, in 2004, with appearances from Guy Berryman and Will Champion of Coldplay, and from Andy Dunlop of the Scottish band Travis.

 In early 2005, Furuholmen featured on a Cat Stevens (Yusuf Islam) song, titled "Indian Ocean", about the 2004 Indian Ocean earthquake and tsunami disaster.
 The song featured Indian composer/producer A. R. Rahman, Magne Furuholmen and Travis drummer Neil Primrose.
 Proceeds of the single went to help orphans in Banda Aceh, one of the areas worst affected by the tsunami, through Yusuf's Small Kindness charity.

-In 2008, Magne Furuholmen released his second solo album titled "A Dot of Black in the Blue of Your Bliss" which includes tracks like "The Longest Night" which later was made into a-ha song "Foot of the Mountain".
+In 2008, Magne Furuholmen released his second solo album, A Dot of Black in the Blue of Your Bliss, which includes tracks like "The Longest Night", which later was made into A-ha song "Foot of the Mountain".

 In 2012, Magne Furuholmen was a mentor on the show The Voice – Norges beste stemme.
 His talent Martin Halla won the contest and had his first album produced by Furuholmen himself who is also a songwriter/producer for other artists.

 In 2014, Furuholmen agreed to compose the songs and supervise the recordings for the Norwegian film "Beatles".

-In August 2019, Magne Furuholmen released a new solo song titled This is now America on Instagram, which was the first single from his 2019 album White Xmas Lies.
+In August 2019, Magne Furuholmen released a new solo song,"This is now America" on Instagram, which was the first single from his 2019 album White Xmas Lies.
 Furuholmen explained that this song was a protest song in direct protest to the Trump administration in an interview with Rolling Stone.
 The single was published along with a home-made music video directed and edited by his son Thomas.